isc-projects/bind9/README.md

 #### Bug report identifiers

-Most notes in the CHANGES file include a reference to a bug report or issue number.
+Most notes in the ARM Changelog appendix include a reference to a bug report or issue number.
 Prior to 2018, these were usually of the form `[RT #NNN]` and referred to entries in the "bind9-bugs" RT database, which was not open to the public.
 More recent entries use the form `[GL #NNN]` or, less often,